Hibachi Noodles

 Replace soy sauce with coconut aminos or tamari for a gluten-free recipe.

-You can replace sesame oil with olive oil if you don’t like the taste of sesame oil.
+You can replace sesame oil with light olive oil if you don’t like the taste of sesame oil.

 Others – You will also need onions, fresh ginger, garlic, and white sesame seeds.